 In assessing the tasks effectively carried out at the balance sheet date, the different phases of engineering, procurement and construction are taken into account for each project.
 For engineering, the working hours actually incurred by each engineer on the project to date are considered; for procurement, on the basis of the progress of the costs incurred up to the delivery of materials and equipment; and for construction, a periodic physical measurement of the progress of the work is made, all at cost value.
-The calculation of the progress of the project is made by taking into account all costs incurred in accordance with the above criterion out of the total project costs and the revenue associated with the progress is recognised.
+The calculation of the progress of the total project costs and the revenue associated with the progress is recognised.
 This measurement method is aligned with the way in which the projects are managed and monitored and provides the best representation of the transfer of goods and services.
 The risk of contract termination is remote based on the Group's history.